iOS SDK Quick Start Guide

 Next Steps

-By completing this guide, you are now automatically tracking user events such as app launches, and associating that information with profiles for each of your users.
-You also learned how to add information to a user profile and how to track custom events.
+By completing this guide, you are now automatically tracking user events such as app launches and associating that information with profiles for each of your users.
+You have also learned how to debug, how to add information to a user profile and how to track custom events.

-In the next iOS guide, you will learn more advanced options for tracking custom events and enriching user profiles.
+In the next iOS User Profiles, you will learn more advanced options for enriching user profiles.